- Why Blood Sugar Response Matters

 Another 20 minutes later, I reached 105.

 This went down about 20 points after that (at the 1-hour mark), but took approximately three hours to return to baseline.

 I would expect normal foods to take one to four hours to do this, but not one listed as keto-friendly.

 So while the macros of this bar are ideal for a keto diet, the blood sugar response is just the opposite.

-Based on the results from this test, the best to worst choices on a keto diet are:
+Based on the results from this test, the best keto-friendly bars rank as follows: